khj951213/dotnet-practice/README.md

 # .NET Core Practice
 Practicing .NET Core Programming language by different ways.
-Feel free to use it as whatever you like.
+Feel free to use it as whatever you like. \
-I am looking forward from you to give any feedback or corrections in any ways!!!
+I am looking forward from you to give any feedback or corrections in any ways!!!\
+If you like my work or want to chear me up please give me a star :blush:
 # IDE
 Visual Studio 2022